EB 5 source of funds scenarios

-If you are applying for an EB-5 visa, providing evidence of income and a lawful path of funds will be the key to your successful transaction.
+If you are applying for an EB-5 visa, providing evidence of income and a lawful path of EB5 funding will be the key to your successful transaction.
 Since there are a myriad of ways to collect the money you need for your investment, having an expert eb-5 investment attorney to guide you successfully through the documentation process is a key element.

 Here are a few common EB-5 source of funds scenarios and how to document them.

-Providing Legal Evidence
+Providing Legal Evidence of EB 5 funds

 The United States Citizenship and Immigration Services (USCIS), in an effort to improve the security and fluidity of the EB-5 visa process, has established a more official and systemized approach to documentation.
 It is no longer acceptable to submit documents that were prepared by friends or family members.